13 Things You Need to Know About Sex in Your 40s

 You’ll be refocused on your relationship

-Many 40-somethings are past the “raising babies” stage, and find more time freed up for spending with the one they love.
+Many 40-somethings are past the “raising babies” stage and find more time freed up for spending with the one they love.
 “They have the emotional energy to focus on their partner as they aren’t zapped from caring for the kids or trying to establish a career,” says Laura Berman, LCSW, PhD, assistant clinical professor, OB/GYN & Psychiatry at Feinberg School of Medicine, Northwestern Memorial Hospital.
 “They can take couples trips or meet up for a lunch date during a workday.”
-These are the 19 best natural aphrodisiac foods to spice up your sex life.
+Sometimes you’ll need a little push to reestablish the sexual side of your relationship.
+If so, these are the 19 best natural aphrodisiac foods to spice up your sex life.

 Sex is still really important to you

 Even if you aren’t exactly scorching up the sheets on a daily basis, studies have shown that 85 percent of women over 40 are still getting it on—and that the majority of those women still consider sex highly important to them.
 The key to keeping the home fires burning?
 Tending to them.
 “Great sex isn’t ‘supposed’ to just happen,” Dr. Berman says.
 “It’s the result of a loving, committed couple tending to their relationship.
 That means everything from romantic getaways to date nights to daily kisses to making sure that you take ownership of the energy you bring into the relationship.
-It means that you realize that you are helping to create your relationship and your reality, and that if you don’t like something in your marriage, you have the power to change it.”
-(Here are the eight medical reasons for your decreased sex drive.)
+It means that you realize that you are helping to create your relationship and your reality and that if you don’t like something in your marriage, you have the power to change it.”
+No matter your age, these are 12 things sex therapists secretly wish you knew.